The wildlife super dog that can save us from bears

-This new system relies on a very special tool -- very special kind of dog, from Finland, known as the Karelian Bear Dog.
+This new system relies on a very special tool — a very special kind of dog from Finland, known as the Karelian bear dog.

 Teton the Karelian Bear Dog

-I’ve come all the way to Montana to meet Teton, a little Korelian Bear Dog puppy.
+I’ve come all the way to Montana to meet Teton, a young Korelian bear dog.

 Even though Teton is only 12 weeks old, and cute as anything, he's hitting the training course hard.